MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/install-dpm.md

 > [!NOTE]
 > - With SQL 2017 and later, SSRS does not get installed as a part of SQL installation.
 You need to install SQL SSRS separately.
 For more information, see [Install SQL Server Reporting Services (2017 and later)](/sql/reporting-services/install-windows/install-reporting-services?preserve-view=true&view=sql-server-2017).
 > - For remote clustered SQL instance, Database Engine must be on the cluster and SSRS must be on a separate computer (which can be the DPM server or any other computer).
-> - In both local or remote SQL server scenarios, following components must be installed on the DPM server.<br>
+> - In both local or remote SQL server scenarios, the following components must be installed on the DPM server.<br>
      - [SQL Server Management Studio (SSMS)](/sql/ssms/download-sql-server-management-studio-ssms) is no longer installed with SQL Server; you must install an equivalent version of SSMS separately.<br>
      - For SQL Server 2019, along with SSMS you should also install [SQLCMD](/sql/tools/sqlcmd-utility), [Visual C++ 2017 Redistributable](/cpp/windows/latest-supported-vc-redist?preserve-view=true&view=msvc-170), and [Microsoft ODBC Driver 17 for SQL Server](/sql/connect/odbc/download-odbc-driver-for-sql-server#version-17) on the DPM server separately.